OnePlus 9 and OnePlus 9 Pro revealed - here's what we know

-The OnePlus 9 and OnePlus 9 Pro have both been unveiled at the company's big March 23 launch.
-We're gently learning about the two new handsets, and we'll be providing you with details on the phones as we hear them.
+The OnePlus 9, OnePlus 9 Pro and OnePlus Watch have all been unveiled at the company's big March 23 launch.
+We're gently learning about the two new handsets, as well as the smartwatch, and we'll be providing you with details on the each product as we hear them.

 Developing...